TrafficClaw: A Generalizable LLM Agent in the Unified Physical Environment for Urban Traffic Control: Preliminary

 \section{Preliminary}

 \begin{definition} \textbf{Agentic Traffic Control}.
-We formulate traffic control as a partially observable Markov decision process (POMDP) defined by a tuple $\langle S, O, A, \mathcal{T}, \mathcal{F}, R \rangle$: \begin{itemize}[leftmargin=0.5cm] \item \textbf{State}: $S$ is the traffic system state space, and $s_t \in S$ denotes the traffic state at time $t$ capturing spatiotemporal conditions of the controlled traffic infrastructure; \item \textbf{Observation}: $O$ is the observation space, and $o_t \in O$ denotes the observation at time $t$ obtained from sensors or monitoring systems, where $o_t \subseteq s_t$ is a subset of the state; \item \textbf{Action}: $A$ is the control action space, and $a_t \in A$ denotes the control action applied at time $t$ (\eg signal phase change); \item \textbf{Task}: $\tau \in \mathcal{T}$ is a traffic control task, specifying an operational goal such as flow optimization in traffic signal control; \item \textbf{Transition function}: $\mathcal{F}: S \times A \rightarrow S$ models the traffic dynamics, defining how the state evolves in response to control actions, capturing physical traffic flow dynamics, queue formation, and congestion propagation under the applied control; \item \textbf{Reward function}: $R(s_t, a_t) = f_{\text{reward}}(s_t, a_t)$ evaluates the immediate performance of executing action $a_t$ under state $s_t$. \end{itemize} Given a traffic control POMDP $\langle S, O, A, \mathcal{F}, R \rangle$ and a specific task $\tau \in \mathcal{T}$, agentic traffic control employs an intelligent agent to perform automatic reasoning and decision-making.
+We formulate traffic control as a partially observable Markov decision process (POMDP) defined by a tuple $\langle S, O, A, \mathcal{T}, \mathcal{F}, R \rangle$: \begin{itemize}[leftmargin=0.5cm,itemsep=0pt,topsep=0.2em,parsep=0pt] \item \textbf{State}: $S$ is the traffic system state space, and $s_t \in S$ denotes the traffic state at time $t$ capturing spatiotemporal conditions of the controlled traffic infrastructure; \item \textbf{Observation}: $O$ is the observation space, and $o_t \in O$ denotes the observation at time $t$ obtained from sensors or monitoring systems, where $o_t \subseteq s_t$ is a subset of the state; \item \textbf{Action}: $A$ is the control action space, and $a_t \in A$ denotes the control action applied at time $t$ (\eg signal phase change); \item \textbf{Task}: $\tau \in \mathcal{T}$ is a traffic control task, specifying an operational goal such as flow optimization in traffic signal control; \item \textbf{Transition function}: $\mathcal{F}: S \times A \rightarrow S$ models the traffic dynamics, defining how the state evolves in response to control actions, capturing physical traffic flow dynamics and congestion propagation under the applied control; \item \textbf{Reward function}: $R(s_t, a_t) = f_{\text{reward}}(s_t, a_t)$ evaluates the immediate performance of executing action $a_t$ under state $s_t$. \end{itemize} Given a traffic control POMDP $\langle S, O, A, \mathcal{F}, R \rangle$ and a user query specifying a task $\tau \in \mathcal{T}$, agentic traffic control aims to perform automatic reasoning and decision-making to meet the user's request.
 The agent observes historical traffic observations $\mathcal{O}_{1:t} = \{o_0, \ldots, o_t\}$ and past actions $\mathcal{A}_{1:t} = \{a_0, \ldots, a_{t-1}\}$.
 At each decision step $t$, the agent produces a sequence of control actions:

 where $\pi(\cdot)$ is the policy function that maps the input to the control action sequence.
 The goal is to optimize task-specific performance under physical and operational constraints. \end{definition}